Azure/azure-quickstart-templates/101-cosmosdb-sql-container-sprocs/README.md

 <IMG SRC="https://azurequickstartsservice.blob.core.windows.net/badges/101-cosmosdb-sql-container-sprocs/BestPracticeResult.svg" />&nbsp;
 <IMG SRC="https://azurequickstartsservice.blob.core.windows.net/badges/101-cosmosdb-sql-container-sprocs/CredScanResult.svg" />&nbsp;

-This template creates an Azure Cosmos account for SQL (Core) API and a container with a stored procedure, trigger and user defined function.
+This template creates an Azure Cosmos account for Core (SQL) API and a container with a stored procedure, trigger and user defined function.

 Below are the parameters which can be user configured in the parameters file including: